 Where n is the Nth row or column to be summed in provided range

-Suppose you have monthly and quarterly sales figures of salespersons and you want to sum the sales of all quarters of each salesperson.
-So using MOD function you can perform this calculation as per the following formula.
+Suppose you have monthly and quarterly sales figures for salespersons and you want to sum the sales of all quarters of each salesperson.
+So using the MOD function you can perform this calculation as per the following formula.